northeastern-rc/rc-public-documentation/docs/source/storage/general_storage.rst

     who need to have a long-term storage option for their data.
   - **QUOTA:** Up to 25TB per research group.

-**NAME:** ``/secure``
+..**NAME:** ``/secure``
-  - **DESCRIPTION:** Secure data storage is restricted to data that must be stored in a secure, encrypted server, such as personally identifiable information (PII) data.
+..  - **DESCRIPTION:** Secure data storage is restricted to data that must be stored in a secure,
+..    encrypted server, such as personally identifiable information (PII) data.
-    You should first set up a consultation with a Research Computing staff member using the link above to determine if your data requires secure storage before requesting it.
+..
+You should first set up a consultation with a Research Computing staff member using the link above to
+..    determine if your data requires secure storage before requesting it.

 .. important::
    If you are not connected to the campus internet, you must be connected to